alexgutscher26/MonitorFlow/README.md

-# PingPanda - A Modern Fullstack Event Monitoring SaaS
+# MonitorFlow - A Modern Fullstack Event Monitoring SaaS

 <!-- ![Project Image](https://github.com/joschan21/pingpanda/blob/main/public/thumbnail.png) -->

-PingPanda is a fully-featured, modern SaaS solution designed for event monitoring.
-Built with the Next.js App Router, Postgres, TypeScript, Tailwind CSS, and Clerk, PingPanda provides an intuitive dashboard, real-time notifications, and secure payments for your users.
-Whether you're a developer or a business owner, PingPanda makes event tracking seamless and efficient.
+MonitorFlow is a fully-featured, modern SaaS solution designed for event monitoring.
+Built with the Next.js App Router, Postgres, TypeScript, Tailwind CSS, and Clerk, MonitorFlow provides an intuitive dashboard, real-time notifications, and secure payments for your users.
+Whether you're a developer or a business owner, MonitorFlow makes event tracking seamless and efficient.

 ## Key Features